bishopcurtisj/honeybee/docs/Design.md

 # Learning.py

+*This is redundant now that I've split the learning algorithms into separate files, need to move the controller logic into Experiment.trade()*

 	Contains the implementations of possible learning functions for agents

 ### Options
  - Genetic Algorithm
- - Thompson Sampling
+ - ==Thompson Sampling==
-	 - Takes a draw from binomial to determine informed status
+	 - ==Takes a draw from binomial to determine informed status==
-	 - Takes draw from Demand functions
+	 - ==Takes draw from Demand functions==
-	 - Takes draw from prior distribution over demand function parameters
+	 - ==Takes draw from prior distribution over demand function parameters==
  - Neural Network
 	Neural Network fits relationship between agent characteristics and fitness, then uses ascent algorithm to find the inputs that lead to the highest fitness.
 	- To prevent storing all of the parameters in memory, need to write and load from pickl files